savonet/book/technology.md

 cannot be held during such events.
 In this case, the client has to make a new connection to the Icecast server, which in practice induces blanks and glitches in the audio for the listener.
-Another issue is that the data cannot be cached as it is done for web traffic, where it helps lowering latencies and bandwidth-related costs, because each connection can induce a different response.
+Another issue is that the data cannot be cached as it is done for web traffic, where it helps to lower latencies and bandwidth-related costs, because each connection can induce a different response.